-You can request the digitisation of any book from the holdings of the University Library, as long as it is no longer protected by copyright (70 years after the author’s death) and in a good condition that allows for a digitisation.
-We only digitise complete media units (volumes) from cover to cover.
+You can request the digitisation of any book from the holdings of the Vienna University Library as long as it is no longer protected by copyright (i.e. 70 years after the author’s death) and in a condition suitable for digitisation.
+We only digitise complete media units (volumes) – from cover to cover.

-The book you requested will be scanned in high resolution.
-After the scanning process, we process books published as of 1801 using optical character recognition software (OCR without correction of errors).
-You can also request books published before 1801 whose full text has been processed using OCR.
-However, the quality may not be as high.
-Finally, the images of the individual pages are compiled into a single PDF file.
+Your requested book will be scanned carefully and in high resolution.
+After scanning, books can be processed with an optical character recognition software (OCR without correction).
+Subsequently, the images of the individual pages are compiled into a single PDF file.